 MNMs also provides tools for tracer test interpretation, both analytically and numerically, and for calculation of particle-particle and particle-collector interaction energy profiles following the DLVO theory approach.

-Simulation of micro- and nanoparticles injection at field scale is now available.
-The last release of MNMs includes a comprehensive transport model of particle suspensions in radial coordinates [Tosco, Gastone, Sethi, 2014] which takes into account the non Newtonian (shear thinning) rheological properties of the dispersant fluid and the porous medium clogging associated with filtration and sedimentation in the porous medium of both particles and polymer residual undissolved particles.
+The last release of MNMs includes a comprehensive transport model of particle suspensions in radial coordinates [Tosco, Gastone, Sethi, 2014] which takes into account the non-Newtonian (shear thinning) rheological properties of the dispersant fluid and the porous medium clogging associated with filtration and sedimentation in the porous medium of both particles.
 Transport and flow equations are solved in radial geometry accounting for attachment and detachment dependency on pore fluid velocity and viscosity.

 The formulations of the kinetic coefficients dependency on the velocity of the carrier fluid that are available in literature are commonly based on the concepts of single collector efficiency (Logan et al. 1995; Yao et al. 1971), for the attachment coefficient, and of drag force (Li et al.), for the detachment coefficient.
-MNMs implements several formulations from different authors for the calculation of single collector effiency, such as the classical formulation proposed by Yao 1971 and the new ηMMs proposed by Messina et al. 2015.
+MNMs implements several formulations from different authors for the calculation of single collector efficiency, such as the classical formulation proposed by Yao 1971 and the new ηMMs proposed by Messina et al. 2015.
 In particular, the new correlation equation ηMMs provides efficiency values lower than one over a wide range of parameters and it is valid for both point and finite-size particles.
-Moreover, the correlation equation was extended to include porosity dependence and reduced forms are also proposed by elimination of the less relevant terms without losing the main features of the full equation.

 In addition, MNMs also implements a dedicated tool for the calculation of the single collector efficiency using up to seven different formulations available in the literature.
 The user can compare the single collector efficiency curves obtained from different formulations or use different system properties in order to forsee the particle behavior in the porous medium.